Pinkscale gayfeather

 Garden tips: While the plant does require a well-drained site, in the right conditions it makes a great addition to a mixed pollinator garden.
 It goes dormant in winter, and emerges in spring when flower stalks will begin to grow.
 The flower spikes can make the plant top-heavy, so plant with other tall species, such as grasses, goldenrods and other Liatris species that can help support the plant and keep it upright.

 Plants are available from nurseries that specialize in Florida native plants.
 Visit www.PlantRealFlorida.org to find a nursery in your area.
-Seeds are also available from the Florida Wildflower Cooperative.
+Seeds may be available from the Florida Wildflower Cooperative.